Republicans Aren’t Winning Latino Voters—Dems Are Losing Them

 According to a recent Wall Street Journal poll, Latinos are now almost evenly split between the two major political parties.

-When asked which party they would support in a congressional race if the election were held today, 37% of Latino voters said they would back the Republican candidate and 37% said they would favor the Democrat.
-A sizable amount — 22% — were undecided.
-When asked who they would back in a hypothetical rematch in 2024 between President Joe Biden and former President Donald Trump, 44% said they would favor Biden while 43% said they would support Trump.
+When asked which party they would support in a congressional race if the election were held today, 37 percent of Latino voters said they would back the Republican candidate and 37 percent said they would favor the Democrat.
+A sizable amount—22 percent—were undecided.
+When asked who they would back in a hypothetical rematch in 2024 between President Joe Biden and former President Donald Trump, 44 percent said they would favor Biden while 43 percent said they would support Trump.

 Too many people are oversimplifying the complicated, and complicating the simple.